 There are a couple of reasons.
 First and foremost is the price.
 Veal is almost always more expensive than beef because the animal is so young when it is slaughtered.

-It doesn’t produce as much meat and in many cases, it is more expensive to raise.
+It doesn’t produce as much meat, and in many cases, it is more expensive to raise.
 Most types of veal require special feeds, and that cost is passed on to the customer.
 So, don’t expect McDonald’s to start offering veal burgers anytime soon.

-The minimal amount of fat on veal cuts renders away quickly and the meat then toughens up and dries out.
+The minimal amount of fat on veal cuts renders away quickly, and the meat then toughens up and dries out.
 You need a decent hand at the kitchen counter to pull off veal and a good recipe, but that’s why you’re here!

 Veal Nutrition

-Although veal comes from younger cattle, it is not that much different from being nutritionally speaking.
-The tastes may be different, but your body gets roughly the same amount and type of nutrients as it would from a beef cut of comparable size.
-Veal does have a bit more cholesterol on average than beef, but it isn’t excessive.
-You’re not likely to eat veal all that often anyway compared to beef, so the difference shouldn’t cause any problems.
+Although veal comes from younger cattle, it is not that much different from nutritionally speaking.
+The tastes may differ, but your body gets roughly the same amount and type of nutrients as it would from a beef cut of comparable size.

 As we talked about before, scallopini is a dish that originated in Italy.
 The word comes from the Italian scaloppa, meaning a small scallop or slice of meat.
 Scallopini is a dish that consists of thinly sliced meat, most often veal, but pork and chicken sometimes take their place.